Introducing Injury Prevention Plus

 Injury Prevention Plus is an industry leader in office and industrial ergonomics in the Ottawa area.
 We offer a broad range of services including training, job demands analysis, return to work assessments and corporate programs.

 The PLUS of IPP reflects the depth of experience and expertise we bring to our clients.
 Our physiotherapy skills enhance our services and clients have frequently chosen us for this reason.
-For more than 20 years we have been providing office and industrial assessments over a broad range of work environments in a cost effective and comprehensive manner.
+For more than 25 years we have been providing office and industrial assessments over a broad range of work environments in a cost effective and comprehensive manner.
 We make every effort to remain up to date with current ergonomic trends and equipment.
 The entire IPP team is committed to providing a high level of customer service.

-- She has been involved in the ergonomic analysis of a variety of work equipment in many work environments.
-This has included working closely with Paramedics Services for the City of Ottawa reviewing equipment such as stretchers, stair chairs and infant incubator decks for air ambulance transfers and making recommendations for change/adaptation.
-She has also provided analyses in other venues such as the dairy and pharmaceutical industry.
-These analyses facilitate the purchase of ergonomically sound equipment to minimize risks for injury and allow for the development of safe work practices.
+- She has been involved in the ergonomic analysis of a variety of equipment and tasks across a broad range of work environments.
+This has included working closely with the City of Ottawa’s Paramedics Services reviewing stretchers, stair chairs and infant incubator decks for air ambulance transfers.
+Work has also included ergonomic analyses in the dairy and pharmaceutical industries.
+These analyses help direct purchases of ergonomically sound equipment for injury risk reduction and the implementation of safe work practices.

 Cheryl is a graduate of Queen’s University’s School of Rehabilitation Therapy (Physiotherapy).
 She is registered physiotherapist and a member of the Association of Canadian Ergonomists (ACE) and the Canadian Physiotherapy Association (CPA).
-She has a broad range of clinical experience developed prior to establishing IPP in 1993.
+Cheryl developed a broad range of clinical experience prior to establishing IPP in 1993.
 Since 1997 she has headed up the Ergonomics Services team for the City of Ottawa and has worked closely with Canadian Blood Services (CBS) since 2000 where she continues to provide ongoing ergonomics consultation for return to work cases.
 Cheryl is fluently bilingual.